osstekz/vala-code/README.md

 effectively editing, refactoring, running, and debugging vala apps.

 ## Installation
 Vala-Code can be installed using your local pakaging system.
-Step-by-step instructions are located in the [ppa folder](https://github.com/osstekz/vala-code/edit/master/ppa/README.md).
+Step-by-step instructions are located in the "ppa" folder.
 You must have [the VS Code Editor](https://code.visualstudio.com/) in order to run the Vala-Code extension.

 ## Contribute your knowledge and experience:
 - Submit additions/changes to the [Vala-Code Website](https://github.com/osstekz/vala-code-web) to help others with startup and usage.